qgindi/LibreAutomate/Other/DocFX/_doc/editor/NuGet.md

 ## How and where are packages installed (TL;DR)
 LibreAutomate and other NuGet package managers download and extract package files into the global/shared package cache folder `folders.Profile + @".nuget\packages"`.
 Different versions of a package are installed side by side.
 The folder is safe to delete.

-When installing a package, LibreAutomate copies its files from the cache to `workspace\.nuget\folder selected in the combo box`.
+When installing a package, LibreAutomate copies its files from the cache to `workspace\.nuget\folder specified in the combo box`.
 Then scripts and the code editor can use these files.
 When compiling an `exeProgram` script, runtime files are copied to the output folder.

 You can install multiple packages in a folder.
 You may want to install large libraries (many dll files) each in its own folder.
 Folders also can be used to isolate incompatible packages if need (rarely).
 For example, `PackageX` version 1 in `FolderA`, and `PackageX` version 2 in `FolderB`.
 An installed package can be used by all scripts of the workspace.
 A script can use packages from multiple folders if they are compatible.